ginstrom/paladin-novel/manuscript/chapter-07.md

 ### Chapter 7: Whispers in Stone

 Gond continued exploring the ruins as the last light faded from the western sky.
-He intended to circle the temple grounds, check for signs of pursuit, ensure their sanctuary remained secure.
+He'd intended to circle the temple grounds, check for signs of pursuit, ensure their sanctuary remained secure.
 But his feet seemed to have other ideas.

-Instead of following the outer walls, he found himself walking deeper into the complex, through half-collapsed archways and overgrown courtyards.
+Instead of following the outer walls, he found himself venturing deeper into the complex, through half-collapsed archways and overgrown courtyards.
 The path felt familiar, though he'd never been here before.
 Each step drew him forward with quiet insistence, as if the ancient stones themselves were guiding his way.

 He paused at a junction of three passages, looking back toward the main camp.
 The fire's glow was no longer visible through the maze of broken stone.
 How long had he been walking?
 The moon hung higher than it should have, and his intended circuit of the perimeter had become something else entirely.

-The weight in his chest pulsed gently, like a second heartbeat.
-It had been there since they'd entered the temple grounds, a warmth that seemed to respond to his proximity to certain stones, certain carvings.
+The warmth in his chest continued to pulse gently.
+It had been there since they'd entered the temple grounds, a sensation that seemed to respond to his proximity to certain stones, certain carvings.
 Now it pulled him forward with unmistakable purpose.

 Gond approached the weathered stones, studying the faded carvings that decorated every surface.
 Symbols of peace covered the walls—intertwined circles worn smooth by centuries of weather, hands raised in blessing, figures kneeling in supplication.
 He touched one carving, the damp stone cool beneath his fingertips.
 The warmth in his chest pulsed in response, stronger now.